Gardening

 WHO SHOULD ATTEND: The Know-How Series is tailored to meet the needs of both novice and experienced gardeners, reflecting the Massachusetts Master Gardeners Association's commitment to science-based education.
 Our sessions are led by senior Massachusetts Master Gardeners, who bring a wealth of knowledge and experience to foster a supportive learning environment.
 Participants will receive handouts for most sessions, enhancing their understanding of the material.
 Additionally, there will be ample opportunity for live Q&A, allowing for active engagement and interaction with our expert speakers.

 TOPICS: At the MMGA, we love to talk about gardening and horticulture.
 But we also like to listen.
-We’ve selected four timely topics based on countless discussions with home gardeners to create our four-week Fall Gardening Know-How Series with all new topics:
+We’ve selected four timely topics based on countless discussions with home gardeners to create our four-week Winter Gardening Know-How Series with all new topics:

-FALL KNOW-HOW SERIES PRESENTERS are senior Massachusetts Master Gardeners (MGs) who are passionate subject matter experts and trained speakers.
+WINTER KNOW-HOW SERIES PRESENTERS are senior Massachusetts Master Gardeners (MGs) who are passionate subject matter experts and trained speakers.

 Gretel Anspach is a Trustee of the Massachusetts Horticultural Society, a Lifetime Master Gardener with the Massachusetts Master Gardener Association, and a recently-retired systems engineer for Raytheon.
 She won the MMGA Lifetime Achievement Award in 2016.
 Gretel established and maintains a 20,000 square foot food production garden that has provided fresh produce to the Marlboro and Maynard Food Pantries for the last ten years.
 Her primary interest and focus is always in the science behind horticulture.

-COST: The cost of the four-lecture Fall Gardening Know-How Series is $60.00, payable online by credit/debit card or PayPal.
+COST: The cost of the four-lecture Winter Gardening Know-How Series is $60.00, payable online by credit/debit card or PayPal.
 Classes are not available individually.
 Price includes a number of handouts and live Q&A time with speakers.

 Grow your gardening skills - Join MMGA’s online

-Fall Gardening Know-How Series
+Winter Gardening Know-How Series

 To ensure everyone has a great educational experience, space is limited.
-Registration closes once we are full or August 3rd, 2025.
-Refunds for series cancellations must be requested by August 3rd, 2025.
+Registration closes once we are full or November 2nd, 2025.
+Refunds for series cancellations must be requested by November 2nd, 2025.
 Refunds not available for individual missed classes.

 Have questions about how to register, class payment or other related topics?
 Please see answers to frequently asked questions here